 FFT (extension)

 The current implementation provides one-dimensional CPU-host transforms backed by rustfft through tenferro extension operations.
-The public functions are ordinary Rust wrappers, so most users do not need to work with the lower-level extension machinery directly.
+The public API is ordinary Rust extension-trait methods, so most users do not need to work with the lower-level extension machinery directly.

 Setup